7Block Labs

 • Ingress (TEE): Nitro/TDX/SEV‑SNP/Arm Realm

-• Attestation → Attestation Broker (Intel Trust Authority) or KMS (Nitro)
+• Attestation → Use either the Attestation Broker (Intel Trust Authority) or KMS (Nitro)

 • Proving:

-• Compute result + policy digest inside TEE
+• We compute the result along with the policy digest inside the TEE

-• Generate ZK proof (inside TEE or outside on encrypted witness)
+• Generate a ZK proof, which can happen either inside the TEE or outside on an encrypted witness

-• Optional: TEE‑attestation wrapper proof in SP1/RISC Zero
+• Optional: Add a TEE‑attestation wrapper proof using SP1/RISC Zero

 • Settlement:

-• Aggregate proofs (UPA) or submit to zkVerify, or verify Groth16 on L2/L1
+• Aggregate proofs (UPA) or submit them to zkVerify, or just verify Groth16 on L2/L1

 • Observability: